Home School Option

 - Parents must have a high school diploma or GED

-By electing a home school program, your student may be required to take academic testing upon re-entering into public school as a way to access profiency levels in all academic area.
+- By electing a home school program, your student may be required to take academic testing upon re-entering into public school as a way to access proficiency levels in all academic area.